-'Live by Night' by Dennis Lehane (William Morrow)
+'Live by Night' by Dennis Lehane is available in stores now.

 “We will probably die young,” predicts Joe Coughlin, Boston-bred gangster and main character of “Live by Night.”
 In his 10th novel, prolific scribe of crime and mystery Dennis Lehane delivers a violent, hard-edged look at the inner workings and consequences of organized crime during Prohibition.
 This is a world of hard-hearted men and alluring women, moonshine and speakeasies, opulent wealth and moral privation.
 It is also fertile ground for literary exploration, and Lehane relentlessly drives the action forward as he rotates through robbery, blackmail, and murder by chapter.
 He makes an effort to weave an undercurrent of emotional development into this crime story, but come up slightly short.
 In the end, “Live by Night” is best read as an imaginative gangster drama, one where the heists and characters are as vivid and surprising as they come.